What Is Your Objective?

-Writing the objective is easy with your ESL lesson plan template.
-Start with the words, “The students will…” By telling the reader what the students will do, you are informing them of the goal of the lesson.
+Writing the objective is easy with your downloadable ESL lesson plan template.
+Start with the words, “The students will…” By telling the reader what the students will do, you are informing him of the goal of the lesson.
 Writing a clear objective will also help you create an appropriate assessment.

 Objectives: Students will be able to recognize the words “will” and “going to” as examples of the future tense.

 Students will use the words “will” and “going to” in complete sentences, both written and spoken.